kcl-ddh/digipal/digipal_text/static/digipal_text/viewer/panelset/README.md

 ---------------

 * !!
 Master location improvements
+    [DONE] by default the panels are synced with it
     * panels can be synced + 1 or  -1
-    * by default the panels are synced with it
     * hide location type if only one option (MOA)
     * can then implement the scrolling to next unit
     * ! bi-dir synced: important otherwise the